 - Copy and paste the below macro code

 Sub MergeDataFromWorkbooks() 'DECLARE AND SET VARIABLES Dim wbk As Workbook Dim wbk1 As Workbook Set wbk1 = ThisWorkbook Dim Filename As String Dim Path As String Path = "D:\Collate Multiple Files\" 'CHANGE PATH Filename = Dir(Path & "*.xlsx") '-------------------------------------------- 'OPEN EXCEL FILES Do While Len(Filename) > 0 'IF NEXT FILE EXISTS THEN Set wbk = Workbooks.Open(Path & Filename) wbk.Activate Range("A2").Select Range(Selection, Selection.End(xlToRight)).Select Range(Selection, Selection.End(xlDown)).Select Selection.Copy Windows("Book1.xlsm").Activate Application.DisplayAlerts = False Dim lr As Double lr = wbk1.Sheets("sheet1").Cells(Rows.Count, 1).End(xlUp).Row Sheets("Sheet1").Select Cells(lr + 1, 1).Select ActiveSheet.Paste wbk.Close True Filename = Dir Loop MsgBox "All the files are copied and pasted in Book1."
 End Sub

-Now press Alt + F11 and paste the below excel macro code to merge excel files and it will look like below.
+Press Alt + F11 and paste excel macro code

 Try to Free excel macro tutorial, Get a head start with macro codes